obinnaeye/quiz-generator/server/app/db/README.md

 ## Notes
 - Ensure the MongoDB server is running before executing any scripts.
 - Follow the Pydantic models defined in `models/models.py` for consistent data structure.
+- Check the `routes` folder for database healthcheck and CRUD operations Endpoints.

 For further details, refer to the full documentation in [`database_integration.md`](./database_integration.md).